 The init operation initializes NAPI, configures communication channels between components, and performs certificate enrollment when required.
-Ensure that init is the first operation that is requested by the NEA.
+Ensure that your NEA makes init the first requested operation.
 When the init operation succeeds, it is not necessary to call init again.

 Initialization Options